Cubs vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 22 of the 38 games they were listed as the moneyline favorite this season (57.9%).
+- The Cubs have won 59% of the games this season when they were favored on the moneyline (23-16).

-- Chicago has a 3-5 record (winning only 37.5% of its games) when it has played as moneyline favorites of -165 or shorter.
+- When playing as moneyline favorites with odds of -145 or shorter, Chicago has an 8-8 record (winning 50% of its games).

-- The Cubs have a 62.3% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Cubs' implied win probability is 59.2%.

-- Chicago has combined with opponents to hit the over on the total 38 times this season for a 38-39-2 record against the over/under.
+- Chicago has played in 80 games with an over/under set, and have combined with its opponents to go over the total 39 times (39-39-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!